joanseg/The-Positioning-Manual/chapters/11-Risk.md

 That said, when I ask coaching clients to place themselves somewhere on this missionary-mercenary spectrum, almost everybody has an easy time doing so.
 So there's *something* true and resonant about how this idea generalizes our motivations into a simple duality.

 How do these two types respond to risk?
-I haven't found any significant difference in how they respond to risk, *however* I believe there is a difference in how they respond to *complex, long-term projects where there are many opportunities to make mistakes, recover from mistakes, or not recover from mistakes*.
+I haven't found any significant difference in how they respond to risk, *however* I believe there is a difference in how they respond to *complex, long-term projects where there are many opportunities to make mistakes, recover from mistakes, or not recover from those mistakes*.
 I believe the missionaries do better with these kinds of projects.
 In other words, I believe missionaries do better with risky, lengthy projects because they have something other than financial payoff motivating them.
 Missionaries tend to have an ability to envision a medium or long-term future where their mission has created significant value, and the vision of that future value keeps them motivated through the lengthy journey it may take to get there.
 It would be tempting to say that mercenaries should avoid these kinds of projects, but that would be exactly the kind of over-generalization I want to avoid.

+Missionaries may have an advantage when it comes to executing on long-term risky entreprenurial projects.

 ## Entrepreneur - Craftspeople spectrum